JeffersonLab/DEMPgen/README.md

 - This version should be used to submit jobs to the Farm batch queueing system (swif2)
 - It uses the same arguments as Batch_Submission_EIC.sh
-- Before running, ensure you have a folder or sym link for LundFiles
-    - data/LundFiles
-	- This must exist for output!
 - You should also check the paths set throughout the script look ok (for example, in the COMMAND: ... line)
     - By default, /eic/users/${USER}/DEMPGen is assumed